Buffett touts benefits of buybacks in his shareholder letter

 Berkshire said its' fourth-quarter profit fell sharply to $18.2 billion from $39.6 billion a year earlier as the paper value of its investments fell.

-So those bottom line numbers were again distorted by the value of Berkshire's sizeable stock portfolio.
+Those bottom-line numbers were again distorted by the value of Berkshire's sizeable stock portfolio.
 That's why Buffett maintains that operating earnings are a better measure of Berkshire's performance because they exclude derivatives and investments.
-But by that measure, Berkshire's operating earnings also declined to $6.7 billion, or $4,584.46 per Class A share, from the previous year's $7.3 billion, or $4,904.23 per Class A share.
+Still, by that measure, Berkshire's operating earnings also declined to $6.7 billion, or $4,584.46 per Class A share, from the previous year's $7.3 billion, or $4,904.23 per Class A share.

 That's well below what Wall Street predicted.
 The three analysts surveyed by FactSet predicted Berkshire would report operating earnings per Class A share of $5,305.83 on average.